riskatrim/riskatrim/README.md

 # Hi there I'm Riska👋
-## I am a final year Computer Science Student at Sriwijaya University with a huge interest in Mobile Development.
+## I a huge interest in Mobile Development.

 <!-- @include justify-content([ space-around ]); -->